Billy McKinney Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The Red Sox pitching staff ranked 19th in the league last season with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.

-- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th across all league pitching staffs.

-- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he went five innings, allowing four earned runs while giving up five hits.
+- The right-hander's last time out came on Monday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.